Transparency at The Wheel: Governance & Finances

 Trustee Remuneration

-Please see Note 7 on Page 61 of Audited Accounts 2023 for more information on salaries and remuneration.
+Please see Note 8 on Page 76 of our 2024 Audited Accounts for more information on trustee remuneration and expenses.

 The Wheel has a staff team based in an office in Dublin, and headed by a Chief Executive Officer who reports directly to the board through the Chairperson.
 A senior management team of four reports to the Chief Executive and all other staff report to members of the senior management team.